Fire prevention is a focus at our northern Alberta operations

 Our Christina Lake operations with a clear-cut perimeter around company equipment which helps reduce potential impact from wildfires.

-In 2016 and 2015, we safely and successfully met the challenge of responding to wildfires near our operations by focusing on emergency preparedness using Alberta’s FireSmart Plan.
-Because our sites are not near any community-based fire departments, we have to be ready to deal with fires on our own until additional help arrives, either from the Alberta government for wildfires and nearby towns for incidents on our sites.
+We have successfully met the challenge of responding to wildfires near our operations over the past several years by focusing on emergency preparedness using Alberta’s FireSmart Plan.
+Because our sites are not near any community-based fire departments, we have to be ready to deal with fires on our own until additional help arrives.

-To help ensure wildfires are less likely to impact our sites, we create a perimeter of between 10 and 30 metres around company equipment and structures that is kept clear of trees, brush and long grass.
-The majority of our facilities are also constructed of metal, which reduces fire risk.
+To help ensure wildfires are less likely to impact our sites, we create a perimeter of 10 to 30 metres around our operations that is kept clear of trees, brush and long grass.
 In addition, the site’s working areas are either gravel or exposed earth.
-Should there be a fire at our facilities we have firefighters on site at our two oil sands operations ready to provide initial response.
-They’re also responsible for overseeing fire prevention across those operations, including wildfire awareness.
+Should there be a fire we have firefighters on site at our two oil sands operations ready to provide initial response.

 Share this page